marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/01-split-apps-into-libs.md

 _We will elaborate on this in a future dedicated chapter as you will need a good strategy to avoid cyclic dependencies hell._

-:::tip tip: quickly move existing code to a library Meanwhile we dive into a migration strategy later, here is a little trick that will help you quickly move existing code to a library.
+:::tip tip: quickly move existing code to a library Meanwhile, we dive into a migration strategy later, here is a little trick that will help you quickly move existing code to a library.

 1. Move the code you want to the desired library folder. _(We recommend using WebStorm for this as it will automatically update the imports in a more reliable way, especially when moving multiple files simultaneously)_